EsriPS/arcgis-assistant-feedback/website/docs/common-workflows.md

 ::: -->

-## Copy a StoryMap
+## Copy a StoryMap [DRAFT]

-It’s easy to copy a StoryMap with ArcGIS Assistant, but there are a few things to be aware of so you get the result you are expecting.
+It’s easy to copy a StoryMap with ArcGIS Assistant, but there are a few things to be aware of so you know what to expect.

 ### When should I use Assistant to copy a StoryMap?
-The best and easiest way to copy of a single story for your own use is to use the duplicate option in the ArcGIS StoryMaps builder.
-Administrators can copy any story in the organization using this duplicate tool, and non-admins can also copy any story owned by someone else if you have edit permissions through a shared update group.
+The best and easiest way to create a copy of one of your stories is to use the **duplicate** option in the ArcGIS StoryMaps builder.
+Administrators can also use this method to copy _any story in their organization_.

-Beyond the cases mentioned above, ArcGIS Assistant can be helpful in situations where you need to:
+Outside of the cases mentioned above, ArcGIS Assistant can be helpful in situations when you need to:

-* Copy/transfer a story to a different organization
+* Copy a story to a different organization
 * Copy a story while preserving its unpublished changes [VERIFY THIS]
-* Copy a large number of stories at once
+* Copy several stories at once
 * Copy a story plus other content items at the same time

 ### What parts of the story get copied?
-Everything that’s stored in the StoryMap item gets copied to the new StoryMap item.
+Everything stored in the StoryMap item gets copied.
+This includes all the _text, uploaded images, videos, and audio, express maps, and settings_.

-Copying a story with Assistant creates a new StoryMap item that contains all the text and uploaded images, videos, and audio in the original story.
-Express maps are also copied directly with the story.

-References to embeds or linked media (e.g., a Vimeo video, a Flickr image) in the new story point to the same web resources as the original story.
+References to _embeds_ and _linked media_ (Vimeo videos, Flickr images, etc) point to the same web resources as the original story.

-### What if my story has web maps/scenes?
+### What if my story includes web maps/scenes?
-If the story includes web maps, web scenes, or hosted layers these content items are not duplicated with the story.
-The new story contains references to these ArcGIS content items.
-Be sure to consider whether the items are public or private and how that might affect their visibility in the new story.
+If the story includes _web maps, web scenes, or hosted layers_ these content items are **not** duplicated with the story.
+The new story contains _references_ to these ArcGIS content items.
+Be sure to consider how these referenced items are shared and how that might affect their visibility in the new story.

-If you are copying a story across organizations, you’ll need to plan to copy these content items separated and then edit the story JSON to update their itemIDs.
-The updates are best made to the `draft.json` file [TODO -- add more about how to do this]
+If you are copying a story across organizations, you’ll need to plan to copy these content items separately and then edit the story data JSON to update their itemIDs.
+See below for information about how to succesfully edit story data.

-If any maps and scenes contain premium/subscriber content, that content will need to be reauthorized when the duplicated story is published.
+If any maps and scenes contain premium/subscriber content, that content will need to be reauthorized by republishing the story.
 [VERIFY THIS]

 ### Anything else I should know?
-A new story will be published, but not shared.
+* The newly created story will be published, but not shared.

-When copying a story that has unpublished changes, the unpublished changes will also be available in the copied story.
-[VERIFY THIS]
+* When copying a story that has unpublished changes, the unpublished changes will also be available in the copied story.

-## Copy a classic Story Map

-To do...
+## Editing story data JSON

+**WARNING: Editing a story's JSON can break the story.
+Only do this if you know what you are doing.**

+* For ArcGIS StoryMaps stories, edits to the story JSON should be made to the `draft_xxxxxxxx.json` file.
+* For stories created using one of the classic story map templates, changes are made directly to the item data JSON.

 ## Copy a Web Experience